Niharika Singh: Acting in film (2006–2019)

-Niharika rediscovered cinema after her experience with Cannes and other international festivals and she joined a course at the Film and Television Institute of India in 2013 to expand her understanding of the medium.
+Post her experience with Cannes and other international festivals, Niharika joined a course at the Film and Television Institute of India in 2013 to expand her understanding of the medium.
 The actress was selected for Berlinale Talents in 2016 where she was introduced to Alexander Technique while attending a workshop with Jean-Louis Rodrigue and Kristof Konrad.

-Singh took a break from public life and made rare appearances in a few independent/art house film projects over the next decade.
-She was seen in Buddhadeb Dasgupta's Hindi feature Anwar Ka Ajab Kissa that premiered at BFI London Film Festival,Bappaditya Bandopadhyay's multi-lingual drama Sohra Bridge, which screened at the 46th International Film Festival of India, Nikhil Pherwani's directorial debut Ahaan, the first Hindi language film to cast an actor with down syndrome in the lead and Ashim Ahluwalia's Indian segment "Palace of horrors" in the feature length horror anthology The Field Guide to Evil which had its world premiere at South by Southwest.
+Singh took a break from public life and made rare appearances in a few independently produced art house films over the next decade.
+She was seen in Buddhadeb Dasgupta's Hindi feature Anwar Ka Ajab Kissa that premiered at BFI London Film Festival,Bappaditya Bandopadhyay's multi-lingual drama Sohra Bridge, which screened at the 46th International Film Festival of India, Nikhil Pherwani's directorial debut Ahaan, the first Hindi-language film to cast an actor with down syndrome in the lead and Ashim Ahluwalia's Indian segment "Palace of horrors" in the feature-length horror anthology The Field Guide to Evil, which had its world premiere at South by Southwest.
 She actively chose to keep a low profile in the media and refused to participate in promotional activities for any film during this period.

-Entrepreneurship & production (2019 - present)
+Entrepreneurship and filmmaking (2019–present)

 In 2019, Singh joined Mumbai-based Future East as a director of the film production company.
-She co-founded Future East Digital with filmmaker Ashim Ahluwalia and visual artist Amit Basak in 2020.
+She co-founded Future East Digital with filmmaker Ashim Ahluwalia and creative director Amit Basak in 2020.

-Niharika was a producer on the young-adult drama Class (season 1) for Netflix in 2023.
+Niharika turned producer with the young-adult drama Class for Netflix in 2023.
 The series explores a wide range of social issues affecting modern youth including casteism, child neglect, corruption, homophobia, religious discrimination, and income inequality in India.